CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Combining IMitiation and Reinforcement Learning (CIMRL)

-It’s important to note that the recovery policy is trained to minimize risk that is achieved by taking the negative of the risk utility, $-\psi_{risk}(s, a)$.
-One can also experiment with different ratios for the policy entropy loss component in the KL loss to balance between exploration and exploitation.
+It’s important to note that the recovery policy is trained to minimize risk achieved by taking the negative of the risk utility.
+The pseudo-code for the CIMRL algorithm is presented in Algorithm~\ref{alg:cimrl}.